schklom/Mirror-workflows/README.md

 - `DOMAIN_NAME`: This is the domain where you plan to host and access `web-whisper`.
 In case you want to use it locally, you don't need to change it, leave `https://localhost:3000`.
 Note that if you change the port, you must also reflect this in this variable.
 - `CUT_MEDIA_SECONDS`: This is a variable that lets you limit the seconds of the processed media.
 If you set it to, for example, `10` all media will be cut after 10 seconds.
 If you leave it as `0`, no limit is set.
+- `ALLOW_FILE_UPLOADS`: This option enables or disables the ability to upload an arbitrary media file to the server for transcription.
+If set to `false` users will not be able to upload any files.
+If set to `true` (or any other string), users will be able to upload files.

 #### Local usage (without domain):